dusk-network/docs-public/src/content/docs/operator/guides/node-wallet-setup.md

 ```

 It is best to wait until your node is synced up.
 You can find the latest block height on [the block explorer](https://explorer.dusk.network/).
 Alternatively, consider [fast-syncing](/operator/guides/fast-sync) for a quicker method.

+## Testnet Faucet

+You can request funds from our [Discord faucet](/operator/guides/nocturne-faucet) for testnet.
+The faucet will give you 5000 nDUSK.
+The minimum to stake is 1000 nDUSK.

 ## Stake your DUSK